H-1B Visa Season Registration Starts March 2022

 H1-B is a non-immigrant visa classification used for individuals who seek employment in the U.S. in a specialty occupation or as a fashion model of distinguished merit and ability.
 To qualify as a specialty occupation, the intended job must require at least a bachelor’s degree or its equivalent, along with the theoretical and practical application of a body of specialized knowledge.
 Examples of specialty occupations include jobs in IT and computer science, architecture, engineering, mathematics, physical sciences, social sciences, medicine and health, education, business specialties, accounting law, theology, and the arts, among others.

 In addition, an employer cannot use H-1B workers in a way that would negatively affect the wage or working conditions of U.S. workers employed in the same or a similar occupation.
 Therefore, an employer must pay the H-1B worker a wage that is at least equal to the prevailing wage rate established for that type of occupation in the applicable geographical area.

 Under current law, there are 65,000 H-1B visas available each year to individuals holding a bachelor degree or equivalent.
 An additional 20,000 H-1B visas are available to individuals who obtained a Master or Ph.D. degree from a U.S. university.

-In recent years, USCIS reached the H-1B cap within the first week after the filing period started each April, consistently receiving between 200,000 and 250,000 petitions each year.
+In recent years, USCIS reached the H-1B cap within the first week after the filing period started each April, consistently receiving a number of petitions more than double the number of available H-1Bs.
+Last year, USCIS received over 300,000 H-1B registrations during the March 2021 registration period.
 Consequently, USCIS subjects the petitions it receives to a random, computer-generated selection process equivalent to a lottery.
 It is anticipated that this year will see the same trend.